Who to Contact

 Queen’s Park · Your corridor riding representatives

-Why this matters: Ontario MPPs covering the affected ridings can press the Ford government’s cabinet to demand that Ontario’s Environmental Assessment Act, Ontario Heritage Act, and planning law protections apply to any federal rail project before route finalization.
+Why this matters: Ontario MPPs covering the affected ridings can press the Ford government to demand that Ontario’s Environmental Assessment Act, Ontario Heritage Act, and planning law protections apply before route finalization.

 MPP · Local